 Yes.
 This means that you will be able to act as though your application is granted if you have not heard by the end of the target completion period which is 28 days from the date of submission of all correct and relevant information.

 It is an offence to distribute free printed matter or cause the distribution of free printed matter in any designated street or place without a consent from the City Council to do so.
 Offenders are liable on summary conviction to a fine not exceeding level 4 on the standard scale (currently £2,500).

 An authorised City Council officer may seize any free printed matter from a person found distributing it in a designated place without the consent of the Council.

 Copies of the legislation mentioned on this page can be purchased from Her Majesty's Stationery Office or can be accessed at OPSI.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help businesses to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, please contact the Licensing Service, Public Safety and Regulation, City of Newcastle upon Tyne, Newington Road East, Newcastle upon Tyne, NE6 5PB.
+For further information, please contact the Licensing Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Newington Road East, Newcastle upon Tyne, NE6 5PB.

 Phone: 0191 2783864